Opioid Addiction TreatmentGet Help Now

 All these medications serve to reduce cravings and, in doing so, reduce opioid/opiate use in the long run.

 Aside from mentioned drugs, opiate addiction treatment specialists in Florida often prescribe medication to help with withdrawal symptoms.
 Examples include Lofexidine (Lycemira®) and Clonidine (Catapres®).

 Now, you may note that some medications on this list are also opioids.
 However, it is no reason to panic.
 Said opioids are frequently used in opioid or opiate withdrawal treatment because they are partial or complete opioid agonists.
 Meaning, they produce a similar effect, but far less intense.
 So, they serve to slowly but surely veer the patient off of stronger opioids.
 Furthermore, they help reduce cravings and alleviate withdrawal symptoms which can be extremely intense and dangerous.
 Lastly, since they are administered in controlled doses, there is no danger of getting addicted to them during rehab.
 As such, they are perfectly safe.
 At our opioid and opiate addiction treatment center in Florida, you’re not exchanging one addiction for another.

 While every psychoactive substance causes different withdrawal symptoms, withdrawing without supervision and assistance can put you at risk of relapse or even death.
 Alcohol withdrawal can cause delirium tremens.
 Benzodiazepine withdrawal can cause life-threatening seizures.

-A medical detox center in Lantana, FL, can administer medications that reduce the severity of your symptoms.
-They also monitor your health to ensure you remain safe during the detox process.
+Our addiction treatment center in Lantana, FL, can administer medications that reduce the severity of your symptoms.
+They also monitor your health to ensure you remain safe during the rehabilitation process.
 We offer the following programs at Archstone:

 - Partial hospitalization;